TonyDeAlmeida/Start-here-java/README.md

 </tr>
 </table>

-<p>When using one mode, you must follow the following rules:</p>
+When using one mode, you must follow the following rules:
-<p>The first part of the topic is the type of the topic: pubsub/, fifo/ or router/ for the bridge mode
-and dev/ for the “device mode”.</p>
+The first part of the topic is the type of the topic: pubsub/, fifo/ or router/ for the bridge mode and dev/ for the “device mode”.
-<p>Pay attention that only some addresses will make your data persisting in the Live Objects “data zone”, all others will be available only for your consumers (Elastic search/Kibana impact)</p>
+Pay attention that only some addresses will make your data persisting in the Live Objects “data zone”, all others will be available only for your consumers (Elastic search/Kibana impact)

 <table>
 <tr>